Tutorial Gateway

 The method overriding in Python means creating two methods with the same name but differ in the programming logic.
 The concept of Method overriding allows us to change or override the Parent Class function in the Child Class.

-In Python, to override a method, you have to meet certain conditions, and they are:
+To override a method or perform method Overriding in Python Programming Language, you have to meet certain conditions, and they are:

 • You can’t override a method within the same class.
 It means you have to do it in the child class using the Inheritance concept.

-• To override the Parent Class method, you have to create a method in the Child class with the same name and the same number of parameters.
+• To override the Parent Class method, you have to create a function in the Child with the same name and the same number of parameters.

-In this section, we discuss how to perform Method Overriding in Python Programming Language with an example.
+In this section, we discuss how to perform Method Overriding with an example.

 Python Method Overriding Example

-In this example, we created an employee class, which contains a message method that prints a message.
-Next, we created a department class that inherits from Employee class.
-Within this class, we created a method with the same name message with a different print message.
+In this example, we created an employee class, which contains a message function that prints a message.
+Next, we created a department that inherits from the Employee class.
+Within this, we created a function with the same name message with a different print message.

 It is a simple demonstration of Python Method Overriding.
 Here, we are just overriding the message.
 Next, we created an Object for Employee and Department class and calling that message function.